ML-MSAI-2024-hackathon/.github/profile/readme.md

 You can address the tasks in any order you prefer.

-📄 Submit a brief one-page **REPORT** (don't overdo it!) of your best submission before 23:59 of Wed 29th.
+📄 Submit a brief one-page **REPORT** (don't overdo it!) of your best submission **before 23:59 of Wed 29th** via email to Prof. Rodolà.

 📈 Metrics and **SCORING**:

 - 🏷️ You'll get points depending on your labeling accuracy.
-- 🎶 You'll get +0.25 if you play the song at least once.
+- 🎶 You'll get +0.25 points if you play the song at least once.
-- 🤩 You'll get +1 if you guess correctly the song title.
+- 🤩 You'll get +1 point if you guess correctly the song title.
 - 🎧 You'll get points depending on how we like your song with new sounds.

 ## 🔊 Getting started with audio processing